On a Broken Formal Symmetry between Kinetic and Gravitational Energy: The Formal Symmetry in Newtonian Physics

 We also know that \textbf{F} is the negative gradient of the GPE

 Where $U$ is the GPE and $\phi$ is the gravitational potential.
-In Newtonian theory there exists no finite limit on motion, so fields are nothing more than mathematical artifacts: one simply has "action at a distance" which due to the infinite transmission speed of force is really no different from a contact interaction, making the field concept physically hollow.
-It is therefore not usual in Newtonian theory to associate momentum with a gravitational field.
-However, to demonstrate the formal symmetry between KE and GPE we will need to use this concept.
-Let $\mathbf{p_g}$ thus be defined as the momentum stored in a gravitational field acting on the test mass.
-Then,
+In Newtonian theory there exists no finite limit on motion, so fields as mediators are little more than mathematical artifacts: one simply has \emph{action at a distance} which due to the infinite transmission speed renders the field concept physically hollow.
+Moreover, in Newtonian theory GPE is usually associated with boundary conditions which require it to be negative whereas mass is a positive quantity, and this introduces certain challenges in constructing in a mathematically consistent fashion expressions for gravitational quantities that are formally symmetric to kinetic energy. \\To address these challenge, and for reasons of mathematical consistency, the momentum stored in this field, $\mathbf{p_g}$, must be considered an imaginary quantity, so that to relate $\mathbf{F^*_g}$ to $\mathbf{p_g}$, we need to define an imaginary force term $\mathbf{F_g}$ such that

-Where we used (2) to relate the gradient of the field's potential Energy to the momentum stored in it.
-Let us now assume the simplest field configuration, spherical symmetry.
-Using the chain rule on the left and writing the gradient in terms of a change in the radial direction $\mathbf{\widehat{r}}$ only gives
+Where we used (2) to relate the gradient of the field's potential Energy to the momentum stored in it, and inserted the factor $-i$ to ensure that $\mathbf{F^*_g}$ is real.
+The interpretation of $\mathbf{F_g}$ is that it is more intrinsically tied to the mediating field, which in Newtonian theory is little more than a contrivance, after all.
+This seems to be the price to pay for superimposing a mediator onto a theory which has no need for it but it is indispensable for constructing the formal symmetry. \\Let us now assume the simplest field configuration, \emph{spherical symmetry}.
+Using the chain rule on the left under the justification that the momentum stored in the field can be thought of as function of the position of the test mass in the field, and writing the gradient in terms of a change in the radial direction $\mathbf{\widehat{r}}$ only gives

 Multiplying both sides by $mdr$ and defining $m\frac{dr}{dt}\equiv{mv_r}\equiv{p_r}$ gives